opencog/atomspace-dht/README.md

    ```
    sudo apt install dhtnode libopendht-dev
    ```
+   The above might not be enough; we need recent (Nov 2019) versions of OpenDHT.
+Get these from github, as below:

- * Better yet, get the latest version, which contains bug fixes that we depend on (This includes a fix for shut-down).
+ * The newest versions of OpenDHT contain bug fixes that we need.
+   This includes a fix for shut-down, and a fix for rate-limiting.
    ```
    git clone https://github.com/savoirfairelinux/opendht
    cd opendht